gertst/node-red-contrib-velbus/README.md

 - 2019/01/05
 	- Button node proof of concept works, but not without issues.
 	- Reconnect to Velbus works
+- 2019/05/02
+	- BREAKING change: Address in Button node now works with HEX values
+	- BREAKING change: you can now choose to connect using USB (as before) or using Socket (new)
+	- Added module VMBELO

 ## Implemented Velbus modules:

-##### Buttons
+##### Supported input modules
+Next modules can be controlled by simulating button presses.
-- VMB4PB
+- VMB4PB (tested)
-- VMB8PB
+- VMB8PB (tested)
-- VMBEL0 (WIP)
+- VMBELO (tested)
+- Other probably working but not tested: "VMB2PBN", "VMB6IN", "VMB6PBN", "VMB7IN", "VMB8IR", "VMB8PB", "VMB8PBU", "VMBPIRC", "VMBPIRM"
-- Other button modules can be easily added just by filling in the decimal address nr manually, but I don't have them, so I cannot test.
-  However, for now, just select them by filling in their Address manually in stead of using the search button.
+- However, all button modules can be easily added just by filling in the decimal address nr manually in stead of using the search button.

 ##### Dimmers
-- to do: VMBDMI
+- to do: VMBDMI (for now use a connected input module to control dimmers)

 ##### Relays
-- to do: VMB4RY
+- to do: VMB4RY (for now use a connected input module to control relays)

-## Todo

-- ☒ auto scan for Velbus serial port
-- ☐ show real names of found modules (WIP)
-- ☒ auto-reconnect serial port
-- ☐ consts: add friendly names of commands and show commands

 ## Example scripts